snowplow/documentation/docs/collecting-data/collecting-from-own-applications/ruby-tracker/adding-data-events/index.md

 Similarly, the `domain_session_id` and `domain_session_idx` values are saved in the first-party `_sp_ses` and `_sp_id` cookies.
 If you configured the JavaScript tracker with a different “cookieName” option, then these cookies will be named differently.

 The `network_user_id` derives from the event collector's third-party cookie, hence the name "network" as it is set at a network level.
 It is the server-side user identifier.
 The cookie is named `sp` (Snowplow Micro pipelines call it `micro` instead).
-The default behaviour is for the collector to provide a new cookie/network user ID for each event it receives.
+The default behavior is for the collector to provide a new cookie/network user ID for each event it receives.
 You can override the collector cookie's value with your own generated ID using the `set_network_user_id` method.

 The user fingerprint is also a client-side concept.
 The JavaScript Tracker generates a fingerprint based on browser features and attaches it to all client-side events.
 You could develop your own fingerprints to attach to your Ruby server-side events with `set_fingerprint`.